Treatment Effects with Targeting Instruments: Empirical Example: The Head Start Impact Study

-Panel B of \Cref{HS:cm-te} shows the counterfactual means of test scores as per~\Cref{pro:DCM:late:binaryinstrument}.
-Among those that are point-identified, the average test scores are the highest for the groups who always choose other preschool centers (about 0.3 standard deviation).
-There is a noticeable difference between the two complier groups: $\mathbb{E}[ Y_i(n) | i \in C_{nh}]$ is negative, but $\mathbb{E}[ Y_i(c) | i \in C_{ch}]$ is above 0.1 standard deviation.
-This indicates that among compliers, the children who used other centers had higher scores than those who stayed at home.
-Head Start may therefore attract some children who already were at a good preschool. \citet{kline2016} call this pattern the ``substitution effect'' of Head Start.
-However, the way we achieve the identification of $\mathbb{E}[ Y_i(n) | i \in C_{nh}]$ and $\mathbb{E}[ Y_i(c) | i \in C_{ch}]$ is new.
+Panel B of \Cref{HS:cm-te} shows the counterfactual means of test scores for the complier groups, as per~\Cref{pro:DCM:late:binaryinstrument}.
+While $\mathbb{E}[ Y_i(n) | i \in C_{nh}]$ is negative, $\mathbb{E}[ Y_i(c) | i \in C_{ch}]$ is above $0.1$ standard deviation---not a negligible value in this field.
+This suggests that some of the children who enter Head Start would have been at a good preschool otherwise. \citet{kline2016} call this pattern the ``substitution effect'' of Head Start.
+However, they do not report estimates of $\mathbb{E}[ Y_i(n) | i \in C_{nh}]$ and $\mathbb{E}[ Y_i(c) | i \in C_{ch}]$.

-\subsubsection{Treatment Effects}
+\subsection{Treatment Effects}